cycl00ps/ai-lab/README.md

 High level diagram and descriptions below.
 Config files for ewach component in their respective folders.

 ## Purpose
-Demonstrate quick deployment of AI/LLM frontends and supporting components, allowing you to concentrate on actually using models.
+* Demonstrate quick deployment of AI/LLM frontends and supporting components, allowing you to concentrate on actually using models.
-Ensure everything can run on-prem with NO external dependancies when using models.
+* Ensure everything can run on-prem with NO external dependancies when using models.
-Reproducable structure for larger scale deplloymemnts.
+* Reproducable structure for larger scale deployments.

 ## High Level Component Diagram
 ```mermaid